 The Aiston Preserve

 The property is not open to the public at this time while we work to address safety and liability issues.
-At the current time you can experience this amazing property by signing up for a guided tour or volunteering for a work party (check out our Events page for dates).
+At the current time you can experience this amazing property by signing up for a guided tour or volunteering for a work party (check out our Stewardship page for dates).
 Please respect the limited access and know that we are working hard to create the Aiston Preserve.

 Located on the southeast flank of Lummi Mountain, the property contains 105 acres of deep mossy forests and 4,000 feet of shoreline, with pocket beaches, eelgrass beds and Smugglers Cove.
 In recent years, a portion of the property was used as a rock quarry.